skrey/yellow-extensions/features/update/README.md

 The following settings can be configured in file `system/settings/system.ini`:

 `UpdateExtensionUrl` = URL of repository with extensions
+`UpdateVersionFile` = version information about extensions
+`UpdateWaffleFile` = file information about extensions
+`UpdateNotification` = pending notifications

 ## Examples